Jurph/harmonictook/harmonictook/README.md

 # TODO:
 - Split off runTests() away from main()
 - Implement Purple(Card) class and its three members
+- Implement card.trigger() to take a list of players
+- Store player info about ownership/turn in a boolean
 - Implement payout multipliers for cheese and furniture factories
 - Implement payout modifiers for the Shopping Mall (orange card)
 - Implement display of a player's current spread